everuth/418-Final-Project/README.md

 plot(k.fun.e, main = "")  # Your plot code
 dev.off()  # Close the graphical device
 ```
-This creates this map.
-We can see that the observed K value stays well out of the gray range of randomness and becomes increasingly clustered at larger distances.
+This creates this graph.
+We can see that the observed K value becomes increasingly distinct from the theoretical random distribution with increasing distance.
+This indicates that fire point data is increasingly clustered as scale decreases.
+This aligns with our other results all of which indicate that fire locations from May - October 2023 exhibit significant spatial clustering.
 ![k_function_envelope_plot](https://github.com/user-attachments/assets/19a98f0c-6c7f-45cc-9fad-c85fab2c4360)

+**figure 1.** K-function results of fire locations May-October 2023

 ## Creating a Predictive surface for precipitation
 Predictive surfaces are created through the mathematical interpolation of existing data points.
 Rainfall is notoriously challenging to interpolate due to its high degree of spatial variability (Dirks et al., 1998).
 The right approach to modeling it depends on the trends in the data and the density of weather station coverage.
 We will examine two methods of spatial interpolation, compare their results and determine which method we should move forward with.

 Inverse distance weighting (IDW) is a simple method of spatial interpolation whereby unknown precipitation values are predicted based on nearby values.
-Each cell has a weight that decreases with distance so cells are more influenced by other nearby cells than those further away.
+Each cell has a weight that decreases with distance so cells are more influenced by other nearby cells than those further away (Dirks et al., 1998).
 It is important to note that IDW assumes a constant distance decay, this is no the case for kriging (Choi & Chong 2022).
 Kriging is more computationally involved and takes into consideration the overall spatial arrangement of data (Choi & Chong 2022).
 Kriging is often considered superior because of its ability to work with non linear data (Choi & Chong 2022).
 However some studies have found that IDW works just as well given the right conditions (Dirks et al., 1998).

 First we will create an interpolated surface using IDW